 BA, Bradley University; BS, MS, Rochester Institute of Technology

-Peres has served many leadership roles in the School of Photographic Art and Sciences including serving as the associate director, acting director, graduate program director, and program director photographic sciences.
+Peres has served many leadership roles in the School of Photographic Art and Sciences including associate school director, media art and technology graduate program director, and program director photographic sciences.
 He also served as program director of the Biomedical Photographic Communications department for nearly 25 years.
 He is currently the Gannett Chair.

 Prior to joining the RIT faculty, he worked at the Charleston Division of the West Virginia University as a medical photographer and was the supervisor of photography at Henry Ford Hospital in Detroit.

 In the News

 September 2, 2022

 Intersections: The RIT Podcast, Ep.
 61: It all started in 1987 with a community project, a handful of faculty, and 37 students.
 Now, the RIT Big Shot is a larger campus tradition than anyone anticipated.
 Michael Peres, Gannett Chair in the School of Photographic Arts and Sciences, talks with Dan Hughes, lecturer in SPAS, and Eric Kunsman, assistant professor in visual communication studies, who will lead the Big Shot into the future.

 The Adobe Blog talks to Michael Peres, professor and Gannett Chair of the School of Photographic Arts and Sciences, about photography in astronomy, physics, biology, Earth sciences, and chemistry.